1. Executive Summary

 4. Strategic Solutions, Implementation & Early Results

-Phase 1: Technical Audit & Flagship Site Optimization (Months 1–2)
+Technical Audit & Flagship Site Optimisation

 Before expanding the ecosystem, the flagship SHOWIT site was brought as close as possible to its technical ceiling within the platform's constraints.
 This created a stronger measurement foundation, improved crawlability, and helped the site capture more value from existing demand.

-- Implemented Google Search Console and GA4 with full conversion tracking for inquiry form submissions, phone clicks, and portfolio engagement depth
+- Google Search Console and GA4 implemented with full conversion tracking for inquiry form submissions, phone clicks, and portfolio engagement depth

-- Ensured NAP (Name, Address, Phone) consistency across all citations
+- NAP (Name, Address, Phone) consistency ensured across all citations

-Phase 2: Keyword Cluster Architecture & Prioritization (Month 2)
+Keyword Cluster Architecture & Prioritisation

 Rather than building sites speculatively, each cluster was validated before development began.
 This allowed the strategy to focus on the highest-opportunity service areas first and avoid unnecessary overlap across properties.

-Tier 1 (Flagship): Brand terms, portfolio queries, high-competition commercial terms
+- Tier 1 (Flagship): Brand terms, portfolio queries, high-competition commercial terms

-Tier 2 (Satellite): Service-specific transactional clusters with ≥50 monthly searches and difficulty ≤25
+- Tier 2 (Satellite): Service-specific transactional clusters with ≥50 monthly searches and difficulty ≤25

-Tier 3 (Blog/Content): Informational queries, how-to content, comparison queries
+- Tier 3 (Blog/Content): Informational queries, how-to content, comparison queries

 Priority satellite sites based on keyword data: